adzerk-oss/splint.js/README.md

 programming.
 Javelin can be used to incrementally consolidate and subsume callbacks and global variables.

-At the very least, using splint probably won't make what you have any worse.
+At the very least, using splint.js probably won't make what you have any worse.

 ## Use